Buying real estate in Laos?

 Sources: Asia King Travel, Laotian Times, Nation Thailand

-7) Laos in ASEAN Economic Community offers vast market access and economic opportunities
+7) Being in the ASEAN Economic Community, Laos offers access to a larger market and more economic opportunities

 Laos is part of the ASEAN Economic Community, opening doors to a larger market and more economic opportunities.